Goldendoodle

 The Goldendoodle is a designer dog created by crossbreeding a Golden Retriever and a Poodle.
 First widely bred in the 1990s, they are bred in three different sizes—each corresponding to the size of Poodle used as a parent.

-Goldendoodles often demonstrate Golden Retrievers' intuitive and human-oriented nature in addition to the intelligent personality and "allergy-friendly" coat of a Poodle.
+Goldendoodles often demonstrate Golden Retrievers' intuitive and human-oriented nature in addition to the intelligent personality and coat of a Poodle.

 History

-In the 1990s designer dog breeders in Australia and the United States (Ryan Harvey) started to widely cross Golden Retrievers and Poodles, adopting the term Goldendoodle to describe the cross.
-The name Doodle is also used to describe this breed.
-The name Goldendoodle is derived from "Golden" (from Golden Retriever) and "Labradoodle" (itself a portmanteau of Labrador Retriever and a Poodle).
+In the 1990s, designer dog breeders in Australia and the United States (Ryan Harvey) started to widely cross Golden Retrievers and Poodles, adopting the term goldendoodle to describe the cross.
+The name doodle is also used to describe this crossbreed.
+The name goldendoodle is derived from "golden" (from Golden Retriever) and "Labradoodle" (itself a portmanteau of Labrador Retriever and a Poodle).
 Deliberately breeding Poodles with Golden Retrievers actually preceded the 1990s.
 An example of this was done by Monica Dickens, the great-granddaughter of Charles Dickens, who crossed the two breeds in 1969.
-The cross can result in a healthier animal than both parent breeds.
+The cross can result in a healthier animal than either of the parent breeds.

-The first litter of Mini Goldendoodles was created by Amy Lane of Fox Creek Farm in Berkeley Springs, WV.
-The litter arrived on 1/11/02 and consisted of 10 puppies.
-Two of these puppies were retained for future breeding and one of them produced the first litter of F1B Mini Goldendoodles.
-The term "Goldendoodle" was coined by Amy Lane.
-Amy Lane also created the first, and to this date, the only kennel club for Goldendoodles called the Goldendoodle Association of North America, Inc. This is a non-profit organization that guides the development of the Goldendoodle and also provides a registration service to document the lineage of Goldendoodles.

-The original aim of the Goldendoodle's breeders was to produce an alternative to the popular Labradoodle.
-Initially Goldendoodles were only bred from standard-sized Poodles, but designer breeders also started using small varieties of Poodles to create a smaller crossbreed.
-As they are a hybrid cross, they are not recognized by the AKC or British Kennel Clubs.
-Goldendoodles have been developed beyond the F1 (Golden Retriever crossed with a Poodle) and are now available in deeper generations created by crossing two Goldendoodles.
-These are called multigenerational or multigen Goldendoodles.
+The original aim of the goldendoodle's breeders was to produce an alternative to the popular labradoodle.
+Initially goldendoodles were only bred from standard-sized Poodles, but designer breeders also started using small varieties of Poodles to create a smaller crossbreed.
+As they are a crossbreed, they are not recognized by the AKC, FCI or British Kennel Clubs.
+Goldendoodles have been developed beyond the F1 hybrid (Golden Retriever crossed with a Poodle) and are now available in deeper generations created by crossing two goldendoodles.
+These are called multigenerational or multigen goldendoodles.

 Characteristics

 Appearance

-The appearance, sizes and coat of Goldendoodles can vary considerably according to their breeding generations and what type of Poodle parents they have.
-Whilst most Goldendoodles share common traits, each Goldendoodle might have its own unique appearance and temperament.
+The appearance, size, and coat of goldendoodles can vary considerably according to their breeding generations and what type of Poodle parents they have.
+While some goldendoodles share common traits, each goldendoodle might have its own unique appearance and temperament.

-In general, Goldendoodles have round skulls, broad muzzles, heavily feathered tail, drop ears, and oval-shaped eyes.
-Goldendoodles’ retriever parentage makes their body long and muscular, and likely to have a deep chest and wide stance.
+In general, goldendoodles have round skulls, broad muzzles, heavily feathered tail, drop ears, and oval-shaped eyes.
+Goldendoodles' retriever parentage makes their body long and muscular, and likely to have a deep chest and wide stance.